-Code of Business Conduct and Ethics
+Code of Business Conduct and Ethics and Company Values

 Our board of directors has adopted the Root, Inc. Code of Business Conduct and Ethics that applies to all officers, non-employee directors and employees.
+In addition to applicable laws and regulations, our Code of Business Conduct and Ethics, Company values and policies, provide the grounding for our ethical framework.
 The Code of Business Conduct and Ethics is available on our website at ir.joinroot.com.
 If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver from a provision of the Code of Business Conduct and Ethics to any executive officer or non-employee director, we will promptly disclose the nature of the amendment or waiver on our website.